 While removal of Eastern Redcedars near orchard areas will help, control of cedar–apple rust will be best obtained by growing apple varieties that are less susceptible or by spraying with a preventative fungicide spray.
 I must stress that fungicide use will only be preventative not curative.
 To work, it must be applied before infection takes place on the apple leaf or fruit.
 The fungicide must coat the leaf/fruit to prevent the rust spore from germinating once it lands on the susceptible host plant.
 Normally, making two applications each spring should do the job.
 One should apply when the trees have leafed out but before full bloom and then again at petal fall or shortly thereafter.

-The easiest and perhaps the best fungicide to use for home apple growers would be any fungicide product containing the active ingredient: myclobutanil.
 This is commonly sold as Immunox under one manufacturer’s brand and is available online or at some local retail stores.
 It must be noted that there are other fungicides that work too but be advised that not all fungicides will work at preventing cedar-apple rust.
 Also, not all fungicides that work on preventing cedar-apple rust are registered for use on apple trees.
 A good example is any fungicide containing the active ingredient chlorothalonil.
 It will work to prevent rust but is not registered for use on apple trees.
 It can be used on ornamental crabapples and hawthorns however.

 There is a lot of misleading information on the internet about this.
 I must advise you that the pesticide label is the “law”.
 What is printed on it is there to guide you to get good results and assuming it is applied in a safe manner of application.
 The directions on the backside of the pesticide container will tell you what rate to apply, when to apply, what crop it is safe to apply to, and what disease issue can be prevented for each crop by using that fungicide.
 You will also find a statement that reads “It is in violation of Federal Law to use this product in a manner inconsistent with its labeling”.